prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 One scrape class may be designated as the default class, in which case that class is applied to any scrape resource that doesn't specify a value for `scrapeClassName`.

-When defining a podmonitor/servicemonitor/probe/scrapeconfig, a user may assign a scrape class via the `scrapeClass` field.
+When defining a podmonitor/servicemonitor/probe/scrapeconfig, a user may assign a scrape class via the `scrapeClassName field.
 When there's a match, a scrape class is assigned to all the endpoints.

 Class names are assumed to be installation-specific.
 In practice, some common class names like `istio-mtls` are likely to emerge.